This article contains compensated links; please read my disclaimer for more information.

 Oslo in Spring

 Easter usually occurs at the end of March or beginning of April, and most Norwegians leave Oslo and go to the mountains.
 March is the best time for snow activities in the mountains as well.
 But then imagine you getting the whole Oslo for your self.
-However, if you decide to visit Olso in March or April, be aware Norway have many public holidays, and then everything is closed – shops, museums, and even some restaurants.
+However, if you decide to visit Olso in March or April, be aware Norway have many public holidays, and everything is closed – shops, museums, and even some restaurants.
 We, Norwegians love our time off.
 Public holidays during Easter are Maundy Thursday and Good Friday, as well as Pentecost Sunday and the following Monday.
-All the shops, some restaurants, and museums close their doors.
+All the shops, some restaurants, and museums close their doors during these days.

 In Mai, we celebrate our Constitution Day and if you have the chance to experience that I highly recommend it.
 You will see many Norwegians dress in their beautiful National costumes, called bunad.
 Bunads are different for every region.
-People who don’t own a bunad wear their most beautiful (in their eyes) clothes.
+People who don’t own a bunad wear their most festive (in their eyes) outfits.
 If you are lucky with the viewing point, you will also see the Royal Family standing on the balcony waving at kids’ parade.

 Top things to see and do in Oslo in Spring